 If you enjoyed reading this article, I recommend:

-- View an extensive list of Computer Vision applications in 2021
+- View an extensive list of Computer Vision applications

 - Read about Object Detection Algorithms